Frequently Asked Questions

 A. No, the CDC is closed when the university is closed, however the director's position is a 12 month position, so the office is staffed year round.

-A. The CDC is licensed by the Department of Human Services and we are a 3 STAR program.
+A. The CDC is licensed by the Department of Education.
 We are nationally accredited by the National Association for the Education of Young Children (NAEYC).

 A. The tuition for the Infant/Toddler program is $250 per semester; preschool tuition is $400 a semester.
-There is a $25 non refundable enrollment charge for each child paid once a year.
+There is a $25 non refundable materials charge for each child paid twice a year.
 If you are a MTSU student and can produce a valid ID, the Infant/Toddler class costs $217.50 a semester and the Preschool class costs $348 a semester.
-You will still need to pay the $25 material yearly material fee as well.
+You will still need to pay the $25 semester material fee as well.

 A. No, the CDC is a half-day program only and is a lab school.
 The children enrolled do not eat meals or nap at the facility.
 There is not a full day program offered.